luizbgomide/EclipsePhase2e-ptbr/src/16/07-senses-and-sensors.md

 # Senses and Sensors

 Transhuman senses far exceed old human norms.
-Here's a breakdown of what capabilities these functions provide.
+Here’s a breakdown of what capabilities these functions provide.
 The capabilities are typically the same whether it’s a biological or technological sensor.

 ## Sensory Databases